openoakland/openoakland.org/README.md

 ## How to Contribute

 - Join the team!
-OpenOakland [meets every Tuesday night](https://www.meetup.com/OpenOakland) in Oakland City Hall.
+OpenOakland [meets every Tuesday night](https://www.meetup.com/OpenOakland) (currently on Zoom during the pandemic, usually in Oakland City Hall).
-- Join us on [slack](http://slack.openoakland.org) on the #project-oo-website channel.
+- Join us on [Slack](http://slack.openoakland.org) in the #project-oo-website channel.

 ### Development Options